tgestabrook/Biomass-Harvest-v8-LINUX/docs/index.md

 # Download

 - The latest version can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Harvest/blob/master/deploy/installer/LANDIS-II-V8%20Biomass%20Harvest%206.0-setup.exe).
-To install it on your computer, launch the installer.
+(Look for the download icon in the upper right corner.)
+Launch the installer.

 # Example Files

 LANDIS-II requires a global parameter file for your scenario, and separate parameter files for each extension.

-Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-Biomass-Harvest/tree/master/testings/Core8-Harvest6).
+Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-Biomass-Harvest/tree/master/testings/Core8-Harvest6.0).

 # Citation